mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 XMPP {{?RFC6120}} is a chat protocol that demonstrates another issue with federation: the voluntary nature of technical standards.
 Like e-mail, XMPP is federated to facilitate rendezvous of users from different systems - if they allow it.

 While some XMPP deployments do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
-Because federation is voluntary, some operators captured their users into a single service, denying them the benefits of global interoperability.
+Because federation is voluntary, some operators captured their users into a single service, deliberately denying them the benefits of global interoperability.

 The examples above illustrate that, while federation can create the conditions necessary for a function to be decentralized, it does not guarantee that outcome.